Tanzania's new president changes policy on COVID-19, media

 Last year Magufuli's government suspended a newspaper associated with one of the country's leading opposition politicians, Freeman Mbowe.

-Authorities used the 2015 Cybercrimes Act to prosecute journalists and activists for social media posts, the rights group have said.
+Authorities used the 2015 Cybercrimes Act to prosecute journalists and activists for social media posts, the rights groups have said.

 Tanzania’s government also controls independent research and public access to independent statistical information using the 2015 Statistics Act, denying citizens alternative sources of independently verified information, the reports said.